Markovian dynamics for a quantum/classical system and quantum trajectories: Examples

 Firstly, let us note that we could use a component of the classical process just to introduce some noise in the Hamiltonian $H(x)$, or in some of the operators $L_k(x)$, $J(x,u)$.
 If this component is deterministic, simply we get a time dependent Hamiltonian.
 By this, we have that at least open loop control can be included in the Markovian hybrid dynamics.

-Moreover, we have that the classical subsystem satisfies Eq.\ \eqref{XnewP} under the physical probability $\Pbb$; so, its dynamics depends on the state of the quantum subsystem through the coefficients $C^{(i)}(t)$.
+Moreover, we have that the classical subsystem satisfies Eq.\ \eqref{XnewPa} under the physical probability $\Pbb$; so, its dynamics depends on the state of the quantum subsystem through the coefficients $C^{(i)}(t)$.
 On the other side, the classical component can affect the quantum dynamics through the $x$-dependence of the operators $H(x)$, $L_k(x)$, $J(x,u)$.
-In this way we have realized a closed loop feedback.
-This opens the question of the connections with quantum control theory, where already the quantum trajectory formalism (quantum filtering) has been explored, see \cite{Ticozzi23} and references therein.
+In this way we have realized a closed loop feedback; applications in quantum optics can be found in \cite{BarG09,WisM10,Jac14}.
+This opens the question of the connections with a full quantum control theory, where already the quantum trajectory formalism (quantum filtering) started to be explored, see \cite{Ticozzi17,Ticozzi23,Till24} and references therein.